-If the heavy load of testing is getting your and your students down and you need a break or a quick pick-me-up, trying a range of activities with the paint tools in Wixie!
+If the heavy load of testing is getting you and your students down and you need a break or a quick pick-me-up, try a range of activities with the paint tools in Wixie!
 Drawing a picture takes just enough brain power to make you forget other things and puts in you a mental state similar to meditation, giving you many of the same destressing benefits.

 This blog contains a range of coloring and drawing ideas to get your creative juices going and your stress levels down.

 Sometimes just the motions of moving a pen or pencil can have a calming effect.
 Remember the fun scratch art you used to do as a kid? or the mess students made in your room this year with Scratch Art Valentines?
 Wixie includes a folder full of different Scratch art options and you don't even have to assign an activity as a teacher to do this project with your students.

 Simply have students log into their Wixie account, open the Curriculum folder at their Wixie home page, open the Art folder and then open the Scratch Art folder.

 There are lots of colors to choose from and many are connected to spring, like pastels, flowers, and St. Patrick's Day (orange, green).
 Students use the Eraser tool in place of the stylus (stick) included with tangible scratch art products.

 While symmetry is a 4th grade Common Core State Standard for Math, you are sure to have heard many "oohs" and "aahs" if your students have found the symmetry options in Wixie, at any grade level.
 Painting with symmetry is a fun, creative, and challenging task.